datanav/docs/configuration.rst

 The MySQL system
 ----------------

-The MySQL system represents a MySQL database available over the internet:
+The MySQL system represents a MySQL database available over the network:

 Prototype
 ^^^^^^^^^